 HS2 and Lichfield District

-Following significant work developing a route design and evaluating the impacts of the proposals in November 2013, the government laid before parliament a hybrid bill seeking the legislative powers to build and operate HS2 Phase 1.
+Following work developing a route design and evaluating the impacts of the proposals, the government laid before parliament a hybrid bill seeking the legislative powers to build and operate HS2 Phase 1 in November 2013.

 On 15 May 2014 we formally petitioned parliament setting out our concerns about the HS2 hybrid bill and asked for key changes.
 Read our petition.

 On 23 February 2017, royal assent was granted by parliament for the construction and operation of a high speed rail link between London Euston and Handsacre, Lichfield District - HS2 Phase 1.

 We have worked with parliamentary agents, Staffordshire County Council and other parties throughout the development of the plans for Phase 1 to minimise any adverse impacts to residents of the district and the environment of the construction and operation of the rail link.

 The HS2 Phase 1 Act and the related supporting assurances and undertakings & agreed guidance reflects the council’s involvement in the process, as much as has been permitted.